Targeted Treatment for Sarcomas

-Sarcomas are tumors that form in soft tissue or bone and can be found throughout the body.
-Depending on where they occur, sarcomas can be difficult to treat with radiation because it can strike healthy tissue near the tumor.
+Sarcomas are cancerous tumors that form in soft tissue or bone throughout the body.
+Depending on where they occur, sarcomas can be difficult to treat with radiation therapy because it can damage nearby healthy tissue.

 The clinical and scientific teams have more than 90 years of combined experience treating patients with proton therapy.
 Learn more about the experts at the center.

 From diagnosis and treatment to navigation and support, Scripps offers comprehensive cancer care.
 Learn how proton therapy further complements these services.

 Because sarcomas can be located close to critical and sensitive organs, treating these tumors with radiation can be especially challenging.
 Radiation must be delivered with high precision and the utmost care to maximize the dosage to cancerous cells and minimize harmful exposure beyond the tumor.

 - Maintain your quality of life during treatment

 With any radiation technique, the potential for serious complications can be high in some cases.
 This can lead to a difficult choice between giving:

 - a less-than-optimal dose to the tumor (which reduces the chance of remission); or

 - an ideal dose to the tumor with a higher risk of radiation to healthy tissues.